yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/sdk-v12/code-documentation-cleanup-test.md

 ### Parameters

+Below you'll find a list of all the available parameters for the `continuePayment` method, along with a brief description of what each one does.

 | Parameter                         | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 | --------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `checkoutSession`                 | The checkout session for the current payment.
 Example: `'438413b7-4921-41e4-b8f3-28a5a0141638'`                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |